Delppine1024/TGreen/README.md

 ## ATTENTION

-**NOTE: Although Typora_Crack provide support for crack, we encourage buying license, in order to Support Genuine Software development.**
+**NOTE: Although TyporaCrack provide support for crack, we encourage buying license, in order to Support Genuine Software development.**

 ```
 FOR STUDY AND DISCUSSION ONLY, PLEASE DO NOT ENGAGE IN ANY ILLEGAL ACTS.
-ANY PROBLEMS ARISING FROM THIS WILL BE BORNE BY THE USER (YOU).
+ANY PROBLEMS ARISING FROM THIS WILL BE BORNE BY THE USER.
 ```